iggredible/Learn-Vim/ch11_visual_mode.md

 Chapter One
 ```

-Now go to the second line and select it with line-wise visual mode:
+Now, go to the second line and select it with line-wise visual mode:

 ```
 Chapter One